thomasgolian/network-engineering-labs/rstp-failover-lab/README.md

 A link failure at the distribution layer doesn't break the network.
 RSTP recovers

-RSTP significantly improves convergence time over legacy STP

 Demonstrated the ability to design, test, and validate Layer 2 failover scenarios using RSTP

 Alternate ports enable near-instant failover

-Root bridge placement directly impacts traffic flow

 Redundancy at the core and distribution level is crucial to maintain network availability

 Proper Layer 2 design is critical for network stability and performance

-Watched BPDU Guard block a rogue switch in real time
+Watched BPDU Guard block a rogue switch in real time (virtual machine)

 Understanding STP more from building it from the ground up with real Cisco IOS XE nodes.